JeffCoster/merge/ex1a.md

 >- with dataSource *productList*, the CSS #*products-header-img*, selects the &lt;img&gt; tag with id="products-header-img"
 >>- the *itsAttributes* objects, define mappings for the img element attributes
->>- the *srcJpath* json of "$..thumbnail" selects all values of data member "thumbnail", however the merger code will only use the first one, as it targets a single element and its attributes
->>- so, img attributes, src and alt, are filled with the content of the first thumbnail in the productList
+>>- the *srcJpath* json of "$..thumbnail" selects all values of data member "thumbnail", however the merger code will only use the first one, as it targets a single element and its attributes --so, img attributes: src and alt, will be filled with the content of the first thumbnail in the *productList*

 The second step in the mapping task --mapping the product template html, to its source objects --is shown in the following snippet: